-In fiscal year 2014, Internal Audit received approval to re-organize the department and add a full time equivalent position in fiscal year 2015, for a total of 15 authorized positions as of July 2015.
-Internal Audit will begin fiscal year 2015 with the executive director, one operations audit director, one IT audit director, five audit managers, one IT audit manager, two audit seniors, one IT audit senior, an IT audit specialist, one professional assistant and the newly created compliance audit manager position.
+In fiscal year 2014, Internal Audit received approval to re-organize the department and add two full time equivalent positions; one in fiscal year 2015 and a second in fiscal year 2016, for a total of 16 authorized positions as of July 2016.
+In addition, Internal Audit promoted two seniors to the position of audit manager.
+As a result, Internal Audit will begin fiscal year 2016 with the associate vice president, one audit services director, one IT audit services director, six audit managers, one investigations audit manager, one compliance audit manager, one IT audit manager, one IT audit senior, an IT audit specialist, one professional assistant and a new audit manager position.